 Alexander and the Terrible, Horrible, No Good, Very Bad Day

 "In this musical adaptation of her popular book, Judith Viorst sets Alexander's rather trying life to music and brings to the stage one of America's feistiest characters.
 Not only does Alexander wake up with gum in his hair, but his mother forgets to pack him dessert, and his best friend decides he's not his best friend anymore.
 And if that's not bad enough, Alexander's brothers don't have any cavities but—he does.
 And just when it can't get any worse, there are lima beans for supper and —yuck!—kissing on TV.

-Alexander and the Terrible, Horrible, No Good, Very Bad Dayopens March 9, and runs for three weekends at the Theatre Bristol ARTspace, Fridays at 7:30 pm, Saturdays at 5:30 pm, and Sundays at 2:30 pm, closing on March 25.
+Alexander and the Terrible, Horrible, No Good, Very Bad Dayopens March 16, and runs for two weekends at the Theatre Bristol ARTspace, Fridays at 7:30 pm, Saturdays at 5:30 pm, and Sundays at 2:30 pm, a 10:30 am show on March 24, and closing on March 25.
 Tickets are $12 for adults and $10 for seniors and students, and available at www.TheatreBristol.org.